 When a series of bomb attacks threaten a country, an investigator must try to prove who’s responsible, so the authorities can arrest the perpetrators and prevent further attacks.

 In a cyberpunk future, a private espionage agency is destroyed by the mega-corporations.
 Its leader escapes with the agency’s artificial intelligence and has seventy-two hours to find it a new host network and so turn the tables on her attackers.

 When a war hero awakens from a 14-year coma to discover the Nazis won World War II he joins what’s left of the resistance in the hope of saving the world, and the woman he loves.

 So, there we are: dozens of logline examples to help you get the idea.
 Now read my tips about using the Killogator logline formula and try practicing applying the formula to some of your own favourite stories.

 When you come to write the logline for your own story, remember, they can be tricky, and a lot of people struggle with them.
 So don’t worry – if you persevere you’ll discover one that really sells your story.

-If you’d like to discuss your logline, the Killogator logline formula or the logline examples, please email me.
+If you’d like help with your logline, please email me.
 Otherwise, please feel free to share this article using the buttons below.